 - Maximising the effectiveness of a Scrum team.

 The course is especially useful for people who are, or want to become, a Scrum Master.
-It’s helpful to be familiar with the basics, and to those who have existing experience with software engineering teams will benefit from exercises designed to expose the choices at hand.
+It’s helpful, therefore, to be familiar with the basics, and to those who have existing experience with software engineering teams benefit from exercises designed to expose the choices at hand.
 Typical attendees include:

 - People who are about to become Scrum Masters, having previously carried out roles such as project manager or software engineer.

 - Experienced Scrum Masters who want to consolidate their knowledge and share ideas for effective techniques.

 - Programme managers, portfolio managers, delivery managers, heads of department, and other senior leaders who need to learn how to effectively support their Scrum teams.

 - People who deal with clients that have requested a Scrum approach, and so need to understand what it means.

 Delivered as a private class the course is pitched at an appropriate level.
 For example, experienced teams can quickly re-establish the basics and then spend more time considering the detail of their approach.